 What began as a grassroots effort from a group of concerned parents & community members in 2010 has now become an innovative, one-of-a-kind non-profit organization that has operated in 28 schools and more than a dozen community-based organizations across Cape Cod.

-In seven short years, Calmer Choice has become a thought leader in the area of secular mindfulness in education and is increasingly viewed as a catalyst for creating positive change in school climates.
-We have impacted more than 15,000 children in eight school districts, reaching approximately 20% of all students and families living on Cape Cod.
+Since inception, Calmer Choice has become a thought leader in the area of secular mindfulness in education and is increasingly viewed as a catalyst for creating positive change in school climates.
+We have impacted more than 21,000 children in eight school districts, reaching approximately 20% of all students and families living on Cape Cod.

 Being Part of the Solution